translate/pootle/docs/server/optimization.rst

 - Install :doc:`memcached <cache>` and enable it in the settings file.

 - Install the latest recommended version of all dependencies.
-Especially Django and the Translate Toolkit might affect performance.
-Django 1.0 will badly affect performance.
+Django and the Translate Toolkit might affect performance.
 Later versions of Pootle should also give better performance.
 You can :doc:`upgrade <upgrading>` to newer versions of Pootle easily.

-- Disable live translation.
+- Ensure ``LIVE_TRANSLATION`` is disabled.

-- Disable ``DEBUG`` mode.
+- Ensure ``DEBUG`` mode is disabled.

-- Ensure that the zip and unzip commands are installed on your server.
+- Ensure that the ``zip`` and ``unzip`` commands are installed on your server.
 These can improve the performance during upload and download of large ZIP files.

-- Ensure that you have an :doc:`indexing` engine installed with its Python bindings.
+- Ensure that you have an :doc:`indexing engine <indexing>` installed with its Python bindings.
 This will improve the performance of searching in big projects.
 PyLucene should perform better, although it might be harder to install.

 - Ensure that you have python-levenshtein installed.
 This will improve the performance when updating from templates.